DarylPinto/lite-modal/README.md

 # Lite Modal

 **The lightweight vanilla JS modal script**
-Turn *any* element into a modal by simply adding class!
+Turn *any* element into a modal by simply adding a class!

 #### Features

-- **Flexible:** Works with any content (divs, images, videos, you name it!)
+- **Flexible:** Works with any content. (divs, images, videos, you name it!)
-- **Cross Browser:** Compatible all major browsers including IE9 and above!
+- **Cross Browser:** Compatible with all major browsers including IE9 and above.
 (Tested with IE's browser emulation)
-- **No jQuery:** Drop into any project, there aren't any dependencies!
+- **No jQuery:** Drop it into any project.
+There are no dependencies!
-- **Customizable:** As basic as possible, you have control over all the styling!
+- **Customizable:** As plain as possible while providing the functionality.
+You have control over all the styling!
 - **Lightweight:** Only 1.4kb minified!

 #### Setup